Savage (rapper)

-Demetrius C. Savelio (born 28 June 1981), better known by his stage name Savage, is a New Zealand hip hop recording artist, record producer and member of hip hop group the Deceptikonz.
+Demetrius Christian Taanuu Savelio (born 28 June 1981), better known by his stage name Savage, is a New Zealand hip hop recording artist, record producer and member of hip hop group the Deceptikonz.
 Savage was the first New Zealand hip hop artist to have a commercial single achieve platinum certification status in the United States.
 The "International Breakthrough" accolade of the Pacific Music Awards was created in his honour.
 Savage also has applied his recognisable voice in the electronic dance music space with 5× platinum hit Freaks with Timmy Trumpet, and 4 times platinum hit Swing with Joel Fletcher.

 Early life and the Deceptikonz

 Savage grew up in Samoa and South Auckland, New Zealand, raised by his mother and siblings.

 Savage joined with friends to form a hip-hop group, the Deceptikonz, in 1997.
 Success was not instant, however, as the group struggled through several talent shows and small concerts.
 Their big break came in 1999 when they were signed to South Auckland (Papatoetoe) hip hop label Dawn Raid Entertainment.

 In 2002, the Deceptikonz released Elimination; a studio album that peaked at number four on the New Zealand albums chart.
 In late 2003, Savage featured as a member of the Deceptikonz on the Mareko hit single Stop, Drop and Roll; a number six hit on the New Zealand singles chart.